SPSSURYA/Assignment/README.md

 3<br>
 0<br>

-# <h3>Output:</h3>
-For each test case, print the minimum time in which all array elements will become greater than or equal to K. Print a new line after each test case.

 # <h2> 2.
 Hamiltonian and Lagrangian</h2>
 Students have become secret admirers of SEGP.
 They find the course exciting and the